 - Take the photo with grass or light solid-color fabric as the entire background.

-- Take the photo outside in indirect sunlight (cloudy day or in solid shade) or in the brightest indoor spot.
+- Take the photo in the best natural lighting possible: Dogs outside in indirect sunlight (cloudy day or in solid shade), dogs or cats inside in the brightest indoor spot.

-- Use treats or a toy to get the pet to look right into the camera.
+- Use treats or a toy held right above the camera lens to get the pet to look right into the camera.

 - Run dogs around until they are panting – it makes them look like they are “smiling”.

-Also, you can upload up to four photos on to each pet’s Adopt-a-Pet.com listing, so you can really show off the pet’s features!
-And remember, you should take the photos using the LOWEST resolution on your digital camera.
-They will still look great on the internet (which only shows low resolution images) and will load much faster to any site you post them on because they are smaller files!
+You can upload up to four photos on to each pet’s Adopt-a-Pet.com listing, so you can really show off the pet from different angles.
+Remember to take the photos using the LOWEST resolution on your digital camera.
+They will still look great on the internet (which only shows low resolution images) and the smaller photo file size will upload much faster.
+Our max recommended photo size is 2MB.
+100k is usually plenty big.